junhuatechlog/keypoints/src/Linux/Race-while-loading-modules-in-parallel-in-kmod-18.md

 Only 1 unique process will load the module, other 2 processes should be blocked.
 **Where the other 2 processes blocked?**

-From the kmod-20 code, we can get it get the dependency analysis in the kmod before loading modules, then load modules one by one according the dependency list by finit_module() system call.
+From the kmod-20 code, we can get the dependency analysis in the kmod before loading modules, then load modules one by one according the dependency list by finit_module() system call.

 It call finit_module() systemcall to load kernel modules.